dangerous-tac0s/pm3_documentation/basics/ID_CHIPS.md

 When someone has an existing card/badge/FOB/etc that they want an implant to replace, we need to find out what specific chip it is before we can determine if:
 1. We have a compatible implant or, if not, can it be [converted to an implant](https://dngr.us/conversion)
-2. Whether their transponder can be cloned or the relevant implant will have to be enrolled in the system
+2. Whether their transponder can be cloned [^clone] or the relevant implant will have to be enrolled in the system

 For our purposes, there are two [^overview] main categories of contactless transponders:
 - High frequency aka 13.56 MHz aka NFC [^nfc]